Mgczacki/extremejl/paper.md

 We used the aforementioned technology stack to transform a sequential critical point finding algorithm into a parallelized approach capable of identifying an arbitrary number of critical points.
 Our methodology proceeded as follows:

-1. We derived the relevant mathematical expressions from both the ext94 source code and equations from the Theory of the Atoms in Molecules.
+1. We derived the relevant mathematical expressions from both the ext94 source code and equations from the Theory of Atoms in Molecules.
 By working from the innermost nested loops outward, we identified operations such as vector inner products, Hadamard products, matrix multiplications, transposes, inverses, and function mappings over data structures.
 2. To enable concurrent processing of n points, we augmented the identified data structures by adding an additional dimension, generating matrices from n vectors and 3D tensors from n matrices.
 This "naive" parallelization was feasible due to the lack of operational or temporal dependencies between the processes of identifying critical points derived from distinct initial states.
 3. For any calculations that did not involve basic operations such as sums or multiplications, we designed kernelized Julia functions.
 These functions can accept subsets of input data and other inputs to reproduce complex behavior, such as masking values or generating mappings.